a-leithner/cscms/README.md

 where "page" should be replaced with the page's name without the *.page extension.

 # Credits
-Webfont "BebasNeue.otf" was made by Dharma Type, downloaded form 1001fonts.com<br>
+Webfont "BebasNeue.otf" was made by Dharma Type, downloaded form 1001fonts.com (Licensed under SIL Open Font License)<br>
-Webfont "Roboto-Regular.ttf" and "RobotoCondensed-Regular.ttf" downloaded from google.com/fonts
+Webfont "Roboto-Regular.ttf" and "RobotoCondensed-Regular.ttf" downloaded from google.com/fonts (Licensed under Apache 2.0)

 # System Requirements
 Since this CMS is fully written in JavaScript, the only thing you need is a browser.